Quarterback kneel

 Even though the play itself takes very little time, the rules of American football dictate that it does not stop the game clock (as with any play where the ball carrier is tackled in bounds).
-With the 40-second play clock in the NFL and NCAA, along with the two-minute warning in the NFL, a team can run off over two minutes with three straight kneel-downs if the defensive team has no more timeouts.
+With the 40-second play clock in the NFL and NCAA, along with the two-minute warning in the NFL (and the NCAA since 2024 as the two-minute "timeout"), a team can run off over two minutes with three straight kneel-downs if the defensive team has no more timeouts.
 The winning team can storm the field if up to 40 seconds remains in the game (25 in XFL or 35 in USFL).
 In such situations, even before the game is technically over (i.e. the game clock will still be running), it is common for opposing coaches, team staff and players (including those not on the field for the final play) to shake hands with each other, and for media and other accredited persons to come onto the field as well to commence interviews.
-In the XFL, as many as three straight "victory formations" from 75 seconds (or in USFL, 1:45) left in regulation can be done.
+In the XFL, as many as three straight "victory formations" from 75 seconds (or in USFL, 1:45) left in regulation can be performed.

+The offense must be aware of the current down, as well as the distance between the line of scrimmage and their own endzone.
+From first down, a kneel can occur three times, taking first, second, and third down, respectively.
+A kneel on fourth down, however, would result in a turnover on downs and give the defense the ball back, possibly setting them up for a game-winning drive depending on how much time is left.
+Thus, it is common to see a team aim to get a first down before they can start kneeling, as they may not have enough downs to kneel out the remaining time in the game.
+Each kneel also loses the offense about 1 or 2 yards, which is typically insignificant, but if the offense is very close to its own endzone, it risks a safety if they kneel down in their own endzone, as well as loss of the ball to the defense.
+This scenario is rare, but a team in that scenario will have to gain about 8-10 yards to safely be able to kneel it down from there.